 Years later, in the early 1990s, I asked Martin McGuinness to see what he could do about this matter as the nascent peace process was making ripples.
 I told him about the Cardinal Hume request of years before and asked him to confront the South Armagh murderers of Nairac.
 He later told me he had made contact with South Armagh IRA personnel but had gotten nowhere, a view I found difficult to believe.

-An ‘in the know’ republican explained to me last year that Captain Nairac’s body would not be returned until it was absolutely clear that the British were going to cease the prosecutions of republicans for ‘legacy’ crimes.
+An ‘in the know’ republican working in The Pat Finucane Centre explained to me that Captain Nairac’s body would not be returned until it was absolutely clear that the British were going to cease the prosecutions of republicans for ‘legacy’ crimes.
 While the threat of prosecutions was still possible, Captain Robert Nairac’s remains would continue to lie in an unmarked grave, he said.

-In fact, there are two possible explanations for the IRA’s failure to return Captain Nairac’s remains – the Provos are holding his remains as a bargaining chip to gain some big concession from the British government or, alternatively, there is a hard-line group within the IRA which wants to punish the SAS for its deadly shootings of IRA volunteers in Gibraltar and in Loughgall and they have decided never to return his remains.
+In fact, there are two possible explanations for the IRA Army Council’s failure to return Captain Nairac’s remains – the Provos are holding his remains as a bargaining chip to gain some big concession from the British government or, alternatively, there is a hard-line group within the IRA Army Council which wants to punish the SAS for its deadly shootings of IRA volunteers in Gibraltar and in Loughgall and it has decided never to return his remains.

 In 1995, Belfast Sinn Fein councillor and historian Tom Hartley broke with bitter Irish republican tradition and attended a Second World War commemoration at the Irish National War Memorial at Islandbridge in Dublin.
 He was endeavouring to signal the dawn of a new mindset among some republicans to comprehend honour and remembrance.